 Worn coupler component led to July 2015 runaway, collision and derailment at CN MacMillan Yard in Toronto, Ontario

 Read the news release

 TSB deploys team to MacMillan Yard in Toronto, Ontario, to assess runaway train

 The Transportation Safety Board of Canada (TSB) is deploying a team of investigators to the CN MacMillan Yard in Toronto, Ontario, where a train ran away.
 The TSB will gather information and assess the occurrence.

 Map showing the location of the occurrence

-Before joining the TSB, Mr. Mustard spent 13 years providing geological and communication services to resource companies and Canada’s nuclear regulator.
+Prior to joining the TSB, Mr. Mustard spent 13 years providing geological and communications services to resource companies and the Canadian Nuclear Safety Commission.